-Page No. 1 Integrated project for the empowerment of adolescent girls and protecting them from the consequences of early marriage, early conception, sexual and domestic violence 01-01 Part 1: Empowerment of unmarried adolescent girls through life skills education 01-09 Part 2: Attitudinal change in unmarried and young married men, thereby demonstrating a measurable change in the prevalence of sexual and domestic violence and gender inequitable behaviors 10-13 Part 3: Protection of young married women from the adverse consequences of early conception and sexual and domestic violence.
-14-28 2 Primary Health Care in a Rural Setting 29-29 3 Delaying Age of Marriage in Marathwada Region of Maharashtra 30-37 4 Scaling up for the Project on Preventing Child Marriage and Early Pregnancy, in Jalna District 38-40 5 Scaling up and advocacy of a model primary health care programme for the urban poor in the slums of Pune city 41-61 6 Integrated reproductive and sexual health and family planning project for young married women in urban slums of Pune City Integrated reproductive and sexual health and family planning project for young married women in urban slums of Pune City 62-67 7 Training Report 68-68
+- 1. Integrated project for the empowerment of adolescent girls and protecting them from the consequences of early marriage, early conception, sexual and domestic violence - 2.
+Delaying age of marriage in Marathwada Region of Maharashtra - 3.
+Initiation of Scaling up for the Project on Preventing Child Marriage and Early Pregnancy in India, in Jalna District - 4.
+Scaling up and advocacy of a model primary health care programme for the urban poor in the slums of Pune city - 5.
+Integrated reproductive and sexual health and family planning project for young married women in urban slums of Pune City - 6.
+Training Report